landbu/Minesweeper/README.md

 # Minecraftsweeper

 ## Description
-A simple minecrafty twist on the classic minesweerper with blocks to be mined and lava to be avoided.
-In later versions I hope to introduce further elements to seperate it from the classic minesweerper
+A simple minecrafty twist on the classic minesweeper with blocks to be mined and lava to be avoided.
+In later versions I hope to introduce further elements to separate it from the classic minesweeper

 ## Built with